QMike0/siyuan-plugin-callout-enhance/assets/TESTITEM.md

 - The plugin switch can control switching between native callout and plugin callout.
 - Native callout and plugin callout can correctly recognize each other’s fold/unfold state.
 - Native callout and plugin callout can correctly recognize each other’s type (excluding custom types).
+- Custom types after disabling the plugin:
+  - After the plugin is disabled, callouts that still have a custom `data-subtype` fall back to the native SiYuan appearance (transparent background, missing icon, etc.).
+  - After re-enabling the plugin, the same subtype should restore plugin styling if that type still exists in plugin settings.

 ## 9. Settings: Callout appearance customization
 - Opening settings: